-Preparing Consolidated Financial Statements conforming with IFRS requires management to make judgments, estimates and assumptions that affect the applicable policies, reported amounts and disclosure.
+Preparing these Financial Statements requires management to make judgments, estimates and assumptions that affect the applicable policies, reported amounts and disclosure.
 Estimates and assumptions are continuously evaluated based on management's experience and other factors, including expectations of future events considered reasonable in the circumstances.